Neural Network Research to Predict Gap Risk for Financial Assets

 At the beginning before starting this blog post

-I had a basic CNN jupyter notebook that attempted to predict next day prices based on a time series.
-The model trained with Silicon Valley Bank (SIVB) and validated predictions with Silvergate Bank (SICP), both entities bankrupt in 2023.
-Poor results on the CNN led me to start studying RNNs.
+I had a feed forward network with two convolutional layers and three fully connected layers running on a jupyter notebook.
+I tried to solve a regression problem and predict next day prices based on a financial time series.
+The model trained with Silicon Valley Bank (SIVB) and validated predictions with Silvergate Bank (SICP), both entities entered bankruptcy proceedings in 2023.

 Week 1